Five Major Ways to Improve Executive Succession

 2. Coach Ideal Candidates for Success

-Occasionally, good internal candidates perform poorly in succession interviews and assessments even when labeled a “ready now” successor.
-For some reason, expectations are not met creating surprise and disappointment.
+Occasionally, good internal candidates perform poorly in succession interviews and assessments even when labeled “ready now” successors.
+Expectations are not met creating surprise and disappointment.
 Discouraged, these candidates may even decide to leave the organization.
+These outcomes are many times driven by several scenarios, all of them detrimental to succession, morale and culture.

-Another scenario is when decisionmakers begin to feel an outside successor is now likely needed.
-External candidates are scoring better in interviews especially against the leadership and competency criteria.
-The external candidates appear better prepared and a better fit.
+Often, the candidate was likely not a true “ready now candidate” even though they were told they were, and their name appeared in succession plans.
+Another frequent scenario is when decisionmakers begin to feel an outside successor is now likely needed.
+External candidates are scoring better in interviews especially against leadership and competency criteria.
+The external candidates appear better prepared and seem a better fit.

 Best Practice: Assure candidate preparedness and knowledge consistency amongst both internal and external candidates.
 Prepare internal candidates as if they are outsiders.